 As the Director of Educational Innovation and METC, a resource of EducationPlus, Stephanie Madlinger has inspired and supported educators across the world.
-For over 20 years, Stephanie has provided various learning opportunities to thousands of learners, and continues to present and share through her Professional Learning Networks, workshop trainings, and conference presentations.
-As a product of the eMINTS program, Google Certified Innovator, Tech4Learning Innovative Educator, Missouri K-12 Distance Learning Educator of the Year, and PLN DENny Award winner, Stephanie’s contribution and collaboration with others has been acknowledged across the nation.
-Her leadership and support as one of twelve ISTE Affiliate Executive Directors on the Advocacy Committee, demonstrates her strong passion for educational technology and global connections.
+For more than 20 years, Stephanie has provided various learning opportunities to thousands of learners and continues to present and share through her Professional Learning Networks, workshop trainings, and conference presentations.
+As a product of the eMINTS program, Google Certified Innovator, Tech4Learning Innovative Educator, Missouri K-12 Distance Learning Educator of the Year, and PLN DENny Award Winner, Stephanie’s contribution and collaboration with others has been acknowledged across the nation.
+Her leadership and support as one of 12 ISTE Affiliate Executive Directors on the Advocacy Committee, demonstrates her strong passion for educational technology and global connections.

-Stephanie graduated from the University of Missouri, Columbia with a bachelor's degree in Elementary Education with emphasis in math & computers.
-She earned her master's degree in Educational Administration from Lindenwood University.
-Then returned to Mizzou for her specialist degree in Educational Technology.
-Stephanie is near completion of her dissertation on digital citizenship in elementary schools, earning her doctorate in Educational Leadership from William Woods University in May of 2017.
+Stephanie graduated from the University of Missouri with a bachelor's degree in elementary education with an emphasis in math and computers.
+She earned her master's degree in educational administration from Lindenwood University.
+She then returned to MU for her specialist degree in educational technology.
+Stephanie is near completion of her dissertation on digital citizenship in elementary schools, and will be earning her doctorate in educational leadership from William Woods University in May of 2017.

-Stephanie Madlinger’s extensive educational background and experiences as a K-12 educator, State leader and Adjunct Professor, earn her creditable recognition.
-Stephanie is well known for her passion for children, teaching and sharing, and has been named one of the Top Connected Educators in Missouri and is consistently noted as the Top 100 Twitter Users in St. Louis.
+Stephanie Madlinger’s extensive education background and experiences as a K-12 educator, state leader, and adjunct professor earn her creditable recognition.
+Stephanie is well-known for her passion for children, teaching, and sharing, and has been named one of the Top Connected Educators in Missouri and is consistently noted as the top 100 Twitter users in St. Louis.
 As an active, innovative certified educator, Stephanie is known worldwide for effectively providing educators and business officials with instructional technology and leadership methods and resources.
-Those who know and work with Stephanie appreciate her dedication to high standards and integrity, and her unique ability to connect others for the good of all.
+Those who know and work with Stephanie appreciate her dedication to high standards and integrity, as well as her unique ability to connect others for the good of all.

 Google Tools for EduLeaders